alt-magick/Numbers/README.md

 **Core Verification (0 through 10)**

-The system is perfectly consistent, with every number-word summing exactly to its intended value:

 1. ZERO: Z(-1) + E(-2) + R(4) + O(1) = 0
 2. ONE: 1 + 2 + (-2) = 1
 3. TWO: 10 + (-9) + 1 = 2